 In 2021, month by month, I created a “Sound Calendar”; a sequence of short audio files capturing the essence of each month of the year.
 These can be original field recordings or edited compositions in the form of short soundscapes.

 So pop on your headphones and enter this magical world of “slow listening” and let the imaginary pictures flow!

 Recordings (so far) have been made using a Zoom H5 portable field recorder with built in XY condensor stereo mic capsule.
-Thunder musings and Grain processing soundscape, Geese soundscape and Driech & Hygge additionally used a mono shot gun mic for part of the recordings.
+Thunder musings, Grain processing soundscape, Geese soundscape and Driech & Hygge additionally used a mono shot gun mic for part of the recordings.

-You can also see photographs and/or artworks associated with each month in the following posts: Sounds of December; Sounds of November; Sounds of October; Sounds of September; Sounds of August; Sounds of July; Sounds of June; Sounds of May; Sounds of April; Sounds of March; Sounds of February and Sounds of January
+You can also see photographs and/or artworks associated with each of the 12 months in the following posts: Sounds of December; Sounds of November; Sounds of October; Sounds of September; Sounds of August; Sounds of July; Sounds of June; Sounds of May; Sounds of April; Sounds of March; Sounds of February and Sounds of January